-- three Canadian financial institutions & three foreign affiliates of Canadian financial institutions - one Canadian insurance company & one Canadian corporation - five Canadian credit unions
+- three Canadian financial institutions & two foreign affiliates of Canadian financial institutions

+- one Canadian corporation

+- six Canadian credit unions

 The Company is exposed to credit risk from its customers and continually monitors its customers' credit.
 It establishes the ECL based upon days past due and the likelihood of collection for each customer.
 The credit risk on loans and interest receivable is due to the risk of insolvency or operational failure of the partners in the strategic lending transaction.
 The Company has assessed that loans measured at FVTPL have S&P credit ratings between CCC+ and CC.
 The Company also has a credit risk on its investment in funds and derivatives which are held through venture funds or issued by a counterparty.